rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 ```
 ![Res_part_use](/Plots/Res_part_use_11.png "Res_part_use")

-Taking Model **m9**, ask the question as to wether there are seasonal effects dependent on body size on the use of reservoir parts?
+Taking **Model 9**, ask the question as to wether there are seasonal effects dependent on body size on the use of reservoir parts?
 ```
 summary(m9)
 ```